 Northcore’s environmental approach has always been one of being aware and making a difference where possible.
 We’ve been recycling and carbon offsetting since our inception.
 However the issue of plastics choking our oceans has prompted us to look much deeper at all of our operations.
 So we’ve assessed where we can make improvements and set ourselves goals for rapid plastic reduction.

 Here’s where we’re at right now and where we want to be by the end of 2018/early 2019:

-How we’ve reduced our plastic packaging so far : We have acheived the 10.3% year on year reduction in a number of ways –
+How we’ve reduced our plastic packaging so far : We have achieved the 14% overall reduction since our initiative began in a number of ways:

 - Our products: Our default option when introducting any new product which is made of or contains plastic is to use, wherever possible, recycled and recyclable material (our wetsuit Slidehanger and plastic wax combs are perfect examples).
 Also over the past few years we have introduced a range of products made from sustainable materials and sources like bamboo.
 Ultimately though product longevity is the key.
 We want our products to be used and not consumed.
 The goal being the creation of premium goods which last for years, generations or even life times.
 The single use, throwaway culture needs to end.

 - Our warehouse:

 There are a whole range of improvements which we’ve been able to make operationally.
 These were either in place or have been implemented since the beginning of the year and include; phasing out plastic packing tape and using paper tape, using bio-degradable bubble wrap, not purchasing any new card boxes (we’ve never done this).
 We re-use all existing boxes and packaging which passes through our warehouse.
 So cardboard, foam packing peanuts, scraps of bubble wrap etc all get used to ship product out to our B2B and B2C customers.
 Where we can we’ve also moved to using recycled paper parcel bags instead of plastic bags.